 Engineered wood flooring offers a guaranteed stability not available from a lot of other floor coverings.
 Engineered wood is a multi-layer wood ply base with a hard wearing real wood veneer on top; often the same thickness as a solid wood wear layer.
-The key difference to solid wooden flooring is that engineered is designed to work effectively with underfloor heating and because of this it adapts to humidity and climate change really well, resulting in a more durable, longer lasting floor.
+The key difference to solid wooden flooring is that engineered is designed to work effectively with underfloor heating (Our Monte Rosa and Mont Blanc floors are not suitable for use with underfloor heating) and because of this it adapts to humidity and climate change really well, resulting in a more durable, longer lasting floor.

 “If you invest in beauty, it will remain with you all the days of your life.”
 Frank Lloyd Wright

 An engineered wood floor is one with a solid wood surface layer on top of a manufactured back section.
 There are various methods for manufacturing this back section, starting with simple high density fibreboard (HDF) backing up to heavy duty birch/poplar cross layer ply.
 The board thickness varies from product to product with a thickness of 14mm to 21mm thick.
 In addition the thickness of solid wood surface layer can also vary starting from 3mm up to 6mm.
 These higher end top layers are comparable to those found on traditional solid wood floors allowing engineered boards to be sanded just as many if not more times than solids.
 We have a wide range of different woods available in engineered with plenty variety of finishes too.